GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Rural_Urban_Classification_County.md

 ### Comments/Notes:
 The datasets come from two different sources and might have some gaps.
-For Census Rurality, there are additional notes included for certain counties, e.g. change in FIPS code, etc., these can be found in the `note` column.
+For Census rurality, there are additional notes included for certain counties, e.g. change in FIPS code, etc., these can be found under the `note` column.